GuJEMSAdTech/gujemsiossdk/README.md

 Also we removed methods returning references to `GUJAdEvent`, something that was removed in former versions already.
 The methods ~~- (void)bannerView:(GUJAdView*)bannerView receivedEvent:(GUJAdViewEvent*)event;~~ and
 ~~- (void)interstitialViewReceivedEvent:(GUJAdViewEvent*)event;~~ were removed from the `GUJAdViewContextDelegate` protocol.

+#### Removed initalizationAttempts handling

+In former versions of the SDK it was possible to set a number of possible initialization attempts for checking for availability of a view controller while loading interstitials.
+We removed this mechanism and the method ~~- (void)initalizationAttempts:(NSUInteger)attempts~~ because it is the responsibility of the developer to set a rootViewController during initialization of the `GUJAdViewContext`.

 <a name="usage"></a>